There are several approaches to feeding dogs. The three main considerations are cost, time, and suitability of the food.

 - Wheat germ, yogurt (plain), oils (flaxseed and fish) 1-2 tsp a day, seaweed meal 1-2 tsp a day, Vitamin C (500mg tablets as for humans), Vitamin E (capsules, or oil)

-Note that no grain in any form is fed – includes bread, pasta and rice – as they do not suite the canine digestive system.
+Note that no grain in any form is fed – includes bread, pasta and rice – as they do not suit the canine digestive system.

 Most efficient is to make this in bulk – get 10kg of chicken wings and assemble all the other ingredients, and make 30 “meal packs” to freeze in plastic containers.
 A chest freezer is likely necessary to store them.
 Feed one meal pack in the morning, and one in the evening, and on each feed, pull another one out of the freezer to start thawing (or if you forget, give a frozen pack a quick blitz in the microwave).